hypertrack/live-app-ios/README.md

         HyperTrack.requestLocationServices()
         return true
     }
 ```

 #### Step 4.
 Create a HyperTrack User
-The next logical thing that you need to do is create a Hypertrack User.
+The next  thing that you need to do is create a Hypertrack User.
 It helps Hypertrack to tag the location/activity data of a user and in turn help us to share status of your live location to your friends.
 More details about the function is present here(https://docs.hypertrack.com/sdks/ios/basic.html#step-1-create-sdk-user).

-For starter project - UserProfileViewController.swift.
+For starter project go to UserProfileViewController.swift.
 When the user press login, take the name of the user and use the below function to create a user.

 ```swift
      HyperTrack.getOrCreateUser(userName, _phone : "", "") { (user, error) in